Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Yeast & bread making.md

 **Affected People**: All

-**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9
+**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9 (high)

-**Mitigation**: Clear up any spills immediately.
+**Mitigation**: Demonstrators should contain everything on benches.
+Clear up any spills immediately.
 Use containment trays for the experiment.
 Use wet floor sign if necessary.
 In case of injury call first aider.

-**After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6
+**After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6 (medium)

 <br/>